Skip to main content

 The Virginia Howard Fellowship

-This new Fellowship for an African-American woman working in any discipline of the arts and humanities at any stage in her career is named after Virginia Howard, the late mother of founding trustee Marina Biaggi Harrison.
+This Fellowship for an African-American woman working in any discipline of the arts and humanities at any stage in her career is named after Virginia Howard, the late mother of founding trustee Marina Biaggi Harrison.
 Virginia was a passionate supporter of women's rights, equality and social justice movements.
 The Virginia Howard Fellowship acknowledges and celebrates the ingenuity, creativity and crucial role of Black American women.
 The Fellowship includes a $3000 stipend for the awardee.

 William Thomas McKinley Bogliasco Award